danygsam/multiple-prnting/README.md

 # multiple-prnting
-It is small code to show how different programming languages uses for looop
+It is small code to show how different programming languages uses for loop